plantanapp/documentation/docs/Actions/send-email.md

 :::

 The above-mentioned parameters support tokens so if the values are not coming from a trusted source they may be altered and email recipients can be modified.
-For example if you let the user to input the email address manually from a Form may be a security risk.
-The expectation is to input only one email address but the end user may input: `my-email@company.com;other-email@othercompany.com`.
+For example, if you let the user input the email address manually from a Form, it may present a security risk.
+The expectation is to input only one email address but the end-user may input: `my-email@company.com;other-email@othercompany.com`.
 Doing this he may send the emails that are meant only for him to other people or organizations.
 To avoid similar situations we strongly recommend using Tokens like `[User:Email]` or hardcoded email addresses when setting recipients parameters.

 ## `Examples`